Western reef heron: Distribution and status

 It occurs mainly on the coasts in tropical west Africa, the Red Sea, the Persian Gulf (Iran) extending east to India.
 It also occurs in the Lakshadweep Islands and Sri Lanka where breeding was once recorded at Chilaw.
 The nominate subspecies breeds in west Africa from Mauritania to Gabon.
 Birds may also be found off the mainland such as in the Canary Islands.

-Small numbers breed in Spain.
+Small numbers have been recorded hybridising with liitle egrets in Spain.
 Subspecies schistacea is found from the Red Sea coast east round the Indian coast.
 Breeding colonies are known from the east coast of India around Pulicat Lake.
 They occasionally occur further inland.

 The western reef heron (nominate subspecies) occurs as a vagrant in North America, South America and the Caribbean islands.
 Based on the growing number of records it is suspected that they may establish breeding colonies in Brazil.
-Several records around 1980–90 in Germany, Austria and France have been attributed to birds that escaped from an animal dealer in Mittelfranken.
+Several records around 1980–1990 in Germany, Austria and France have been attributed to birds that escaped from an animal dealer in Mittelfranken.

+In June 2026 a member of the species was identified by sight in Caernarfon in Wales.